Baby lying on its mother's arm

 Can You Prevent 4-Month Sleep Regression?

-It’s possible that sleep disruptions or 4-month sleep regression may be linked to sleep disorders or underlying health concerns.
+Sleep disruptions or a 4-month sleep regression may occasionally be linked to sleep disorders or underlying health concerns.
 It’s important to consult your child’s GP if:

 • You find it difficult to wake your baby from sleep.